On scaling limits of random trees and maps with a prescribed degree sequence: Introduction

-In order to study random maps, we rely as usual on a bijection with labelled forests: the coding proposed by Janson \& Stef\'{a}nsson~\cite{Janson-Stefansson:Scaling_limits_of_random_planar_maps_with_a_unique_large_face} relates our model of maps with random forests with a prescribed (out-)degree sequence studied previously in~\cite{Broutin-Marckert:Asymptotics_of_trees_with_a_prescribed_degree_sequence_and_applications, Lei:Scaling_limit_of_random_forests_with_prescribed_degree_sequences}, on which we add random labels as in~\cite{Marzouk:Scaling_limits_of_random_bipartite_planar_maps_with_a_prescribed_degree_sequence, Marzouk:On_the_growth_of_random_planar_maps_with_a_prescribed_degree_sequence}.
-Theorem~\ref{thm:convergence_carte_disque} and~\ref{thm:convergence_cartes_CRT} follow easily from the convergence of the function which encodes the labels stated in Theorem~\ref{thm:convergence_etiquettes}.
-This label process was shown to always be tight in~\cite{Marzouk:On_the_growth_of_random_planar_maps_with_a_prescribed_degree_sequence} so it only remains to consider its finite-dimensional marginals.
-A first step is to prove the convergence of the forest without the labels, in the weak sense of the subforests spanned by finitely many random vertices, see Proposition~\ref{prop:marginales_hauteur}, which is proved by comparing the so-called height process and {\L}ukasiewicz path of the forest.
-We want to stress that only this weak convergence of the forest is needed, and not a strong convergence in the sense of the Gromov--Hausdorff--Prokhorov topology; as a matter of fact, if the label process is always tight, the height or contour process of the forest not always is!
+Similarly, Theorems~\ref{thm:convergence_carte_disque} and~\ref{thm:convergence_cartes_CRT} follow easily from the convergence of the label process stated in Theorem~\ref{thm:convergence_etiquettes}.
+After tightness is proved, it only remains to consider its finite-dimensional marginals.
+A first step is to prove Theorem~\ref{thm:marginales_hauteur} on the convergence of the forest without the labels, in the weak sense of the subforests spanned by finitely many random vertices; for this we introduce a new \emph{spinal decomposition} which describes the genealogy of such random vertices.
+This shall allow us to compare the so-called height process and {\L}ukasiewicz path of the forest.
+We want to stress that only this weak convergence of the forest is needed, and not a strong convergence, such as the functional convergence of the contour process used in the previous works on random maps.
+Once we control the length of the branches of the subforests, the joint convergence of the label of these random vertices follows by a Central Limit Theorem for independent but not identically distributed random variables; here again we strongly rely on the spinal decomposition.

-This work leaves open several questions, let us present two of them.
-First, we only consider maps which are planar and with a unique boundary.
-In a more general setting, Bettinelli~\cite{Bettinelli:Geodesics_in_Brownian_surfaces_Brownian_maps} has shown that for any $\kappa,g \ge 1$ fixed, uniformly random bipartite quadrangulations with genus $g$, with $\kappa$ boundary components, and with $n$ internal faces admit subsequential limits in the sense of the Gromov--Hausdorff topology, once rescaled by a factor $n^{-1/4}$.
-We understand that Bettinelli \& Miermont~\cite{Bettinelli-Miermont:Compact_Brownian_surfaces_II_The_general_case} are currently proving that these subsequential limits agree, so these quadrangulations converge in distribution towards the `Brownian $g$-torus with $\kappa$ boundary components'.
-We believe that our present work may then be extended using more involved bijections with labelled forests.
+Finally the last section is devoted to stable Boltzmann maps; in this case the {\L}ukasiewicz path of the associated forest is a conditioned first-passage bridge of a left-continuous random walk.
+We rely on previous works and familiar techniques in the study of stable Bienaymé--Galton--Watson trees to prove that the random degree distribution fits in our general framework.